Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 Table of Contents #

-- Explicit Caching Replaces Implicit Magic
+- Explicit Caching: The Prompts That Replaced Implicit Magic

-- Server Actions: Mutations Without API Routes
+- Server Actions: Prompting Mutations Without API Routes

 - FAQ